top of page

 During the three-day retreat, participants will examine the artwork and poems created at the Casa Alitas Welcome Center in Tucson by children legally seeking asylum in the United States.
 Through this creative telling of their stories, carefully crafted individual and group activities, and volunteering at Casa Alitas, participants will develop an understanding of the journeys of these children and families and the faith and hope that sustains them.
 When they return home, participants will be empowered to create an action plan in their own communities inspired by the experience with the support of the retreat facilitators.

-"Our intent for the retreat is that attendees experience ‘walking in the shoes’ of families who migrate; so that they gain empathy and understanding and advocate for these children and their parents" said Michelina Nicotera-Taxiera, co-creator of the retreat.
+Our intent for the retreat is that attendees better understand the experiences of families who migrate; so that they gain empathy and understanding and advocate for these children and their parents.

 tl (3).png